Tesco: United States

 Tesco entered the United States grocery market in 2007 through the opening of a new chain of convenience stores, named Fresh & Easy, on the West Coast (Arizona, California, and Nevada).
-The company established its U.S. headquarters in El Segundo, California, and the first store opened in Hemet, California in November 2007, with 100 more planned in the first year; a store opening every two-and-a-half days.
-It announced the sale of 150 of the stores in the 200-strong chain to private equity firm Yucaipa Companies in September 2013.
-The BBC reported that the remaining stores were expected to close.
+The company established its U.S. headquarters in El Segundo, California.
+The first store opened in Hemet, California in November 2007, with 100 more planned in the first year, a store opening every two-and-a-half days.

+The chain proved to be a financial failure for Tesco.
+In September 2013, the company announced that they would sell the chain and 150 of its stores to private equity firm Yucaipa Companies.
+The BBC reported that the remaining 50 stores were expected to close.
 The deal included Tesco loaning the venture £80m and retaining an option to buy back a stake in the business if Yucaipa succeeded in turning around the group's performance.
-The last Fresh & Easy store closed in 2015.
+Fresh & Easy filed for Chapter 11 Bankruptcy at the beginning of October.